dreamcat4/php-fpm/readme.markdown

 	 4) Output: Static php5 binary, which is php base and using the fpm's version of fcgi-SAPI as frontend

 Fpm is mixed into php at the link-level.
 This de-couples the fpm sources, making the process manager part somewhat less sensitive to changes in the php project.
 PHP-FPM is derived from the fcgi-sapi.
 We no longer patch directly onto php-maintained files.
 Instead there are 3 similar counterpart files from sapi/cgi and fpm's sapi are periodically synced to them.

-## Installation - untested

-There is an install script in Makefile.frag, currently broken.
-It should be updated and pushed back into bzr / launchpad.